Skip to content

 Introduction

-Warning: JARVIS can control your desktop, filesystem, applications, browsers, and online accounts.
+Warning: Usejarvis can control your desktop, filesystem, applications, browsers, and online accounts.
 Treat it like giving a trusted human remote access to your machines.

 Read these first: